 There is a significant difference between Royalty Free stock photos and Rights Managed stock photos.
 If you are going to start using stock photography purchased from stock photography agencies for your graphic needs, image creations and marketing campaigns, understanding both of these terms is the first step to using purchased images.
 You might want to get exclusive rights for a stock photo as well.

 Royalty Free also allows the purchaser to extend use to employees of the company that purchased the image.
 This enables a company to use a set of images with all employees to build continuity in their images and not have to pay fees each time an employee needs to use the purchased image.

-The downside to Royalty Free images is that they cannot be purchased on an exclusive basis so other stock photography purchasers may end up using the image you purchased for their campaign as well.
-Royalty Free is a non exclusive copyright license.
-There is a very famous image that was purchased by a few internet companies in the 1990’s.
+The downside to Royalty Free images is that they cannot be purchased on an exclusive basis, so other stock photography purchasers may end up using the image you purchased for their campaign as well.
+Royalty Free is a non-exclusive copyright license.
+There is a very famous image that was purchased by a few internet companies in the 1990s.
 The photo of a young Asian internet user (his real name is George Chen) was purchased from a stock photography agency as a Royalty Free image.
 In months, the same image of ‘George Chen’ was on hundreds of internet sites, companies who were trying to create the poster child of the internet.
-George’s photo met the need for internet companies but the non exclusive license had many companies accessing the same Royalty Free image.
+George’s photo met the need for internet companies, but the non-exclusive license had many companies accessing the same Royalty Free image.

 Rights Managed is a onetime charge for the use of a photo, one time, and can be purchased as an exclusive or non-exclusive photo.
 If the user wants to use the image for additional projects, the image needs to be re-licensed again and outline the new use for the image.
 The Rights Managed agreement allows multiple copies of the image under one project, but new uses need to be renegotiated.
 As a real time example, you can use a Rights Managed photo for a brochure, but if you want to use it for a poster you will have to purchase a new licensing agreement that outlines the rights for poster distribution and use.